Envy On Facebook

 Just think: Facebook was devised to raise people’s happiness levels by making social interactions easy.
 But in truth it does just the reverse.
 Envy on Facebook in its ubiquitous presence sabotages the life satisfaction of users.

 The grass is always greener on the other side of the fence.
 It will always be.
 That’s human.
 And that’s what causes envy.
 It’s hard to shed the feeling.
-But we can try to overcome this using a few mind hacks.
+But we can try to overcome Facebook envy using these 4 hacks:

 A team of scientists led by van de Ven from the Tilburg Institute for Behavioral Economics Research found that there can be two different types of envy: